La Chaux-de-Fonds: History of the watch-making industry in La-Chaux-de-Fonds

 In the second half of the 18th century, Swiss watch-making was on the rise.
 Parallel to this and despite residency bans Jewish traders began to settle in the region and became involved in the industry.
 From 1848 onwards restrictions on residence and settlement of Jews were gradually lifted in the Canton of Neuchâtel.

 In the 1870s, as American companies began to produce watches and watch parts on an industrial scale, Swiss watch-making experienced a crisis.
 The traditional model of the individual craftsmen was not compatible with the faster-industrialised production rates, but from the 1880s modernisation slowly but surely took hold in the Swiss watch industry.

 One of the first modern factories was founded by the Ditesheim brothers Achilles, Leopold and Isidore, who had moved to La Chaux-de-Fonds in 1876.
 Having joined the trade towards the end of the 19th century, many Jewish manufacturers were less bound to the traditional ideas.
 Thus they were particularly involved and invested in modernisation processes.
 The Ditesheim company gained international renown and was renamed ‘Movado’ in 1905.

 Encouraged by economic success, more newcomers arrived, among them many Jews.
 Of the 180 or so medium-sized family businesses in the town, about 30 per cent were owned by Jewish families in 1912.
 The Jewish community had grown from 541 to 900 members in the span of about 20 years.

 During the First World War the watch companies largely received armament commissions (for instance for the production of precision fuses for artillery shells).
 These commissions died down with the end of the war.
 From 1933, in the run up to the Second World War, Jewish producers began to struggle as their Jewish contacts in occupied countries increasingly faced persecution.
 Some Jewish companies in La Chaux-de-Fonds were under surveillance from German spies, suspected of illegally exporting war materials for the Allied Forces.

+History of anarchism

+La Chaux-de-Fonds was one of the centers of the Jura Federation of the First International.
+After the Saint-Imier Congress, marking the birth of the anarchist movement, one of the first anarchist newspapers, the Bulletin de la Fédération jurassienne, was published in the town.
+This newspaper had a 'very important role' according to historian René Bianco.